Nicolò Minato

 Count Nicolò Minato (b.
 Bergamo, ca. 1627; d.
-Vienna, 28 February 1698) was an Italian poet, librettist and impresario.
+Vienna, 28 February 1698) was a Venetian poet, librettist and impresario.
 His career can be divided into two parts: the years he spent at Venice, from 1650 to 1669, and the years at Vienna, from 1669 until his death.

 Minato is best remembered for his vast output as a librettist for opera.
 In total, he wrote over 200 librettos.
 His career began with Orimonte, written in 1650 for Francesco Cavalli.
 At this time he worked primarily as a lawyer, and it was only over a decade later that he abandoned this, his first profession, and turned fully to the composition of librettos and theatre management (as did his contemporary, Giovanni Faustini.
 Minato was also a member of several literary academies, including, along with Busenello, the Accademia degli Imperfetti, a group that devoted itself to studying the classics and contemporary jurisprudence.
 He wrote 11 librettos for Venice, most of them for Cavalli, though a few were first set by Antonio Sartorio.
 In 1665 he became a prominent figure in the running of the Teatro San Salvador.
 While there he collaborated with composer Giovanni Legrenzi in revising his opera Zenobia e Radamisto in 1667.
 In 1669 he left Venice to take up a post in Vienna as court poet to the Emperor Leopold I.

 At Vienna he wrote over 170 librettos, averaging around 5 a year, in genres as diverse as opera seria and festa teatrale.
 In addition to his duties as a writer of secular works, Minato was also a prolific producer of sacred texts, often described as oratorios.
 He largely provided these texts for performances given to mark special occasions - birthdays in the royal family, for example, or possibly Lenten celebrations or court weddings.
 Minato was a popular librettist and after his death his works were frequently revived by composers such as Johann Adolf Hasse, Handel, Giovanni Bononcini, and Telemann.